-Con Son is the most populous area in the area and while there’s a lot to check out in Con Don, most tourists prefer staying in the town of Con Son.
-There are a number of luxury hotels in Con Dao, including 3, 4 and 5 star accommodations.
+Con Son is the most populous area in the area and while there’s a lot to check out in Con Doa, most tourists prefer staying in the town of Con Son.
+There are a number of luxury hotels in Con Dao, including 3, 4, and 5-star accommodations.

 Here are the top things to do in Con Dao Islands, Vietnam, in no particular order: